wulfland/GitHubBootcamp/README.md

 ### Part 2: 📊 Portfolio and project management

-- [ ] Issue templates, milestones, and projects
+- [ ] Projects: Backlogs, Metadata, and Boards
-- [ ] The new issues: workflows, boards, and insights
+- [ ] Workflows, Insights, and Charts
 - [ ] 🔨 Hands-on: The new GitHub issue/projects